xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>This hook defines which block names should have block name and attribute data- attributes appended on render.</p>
+This hook defines which block names should have block name and attribute data- attributes appended on render.

 ### Parameters